legends2k/blog/content/note/git_concepts.md

 - Plainly, [references][Refs] are "meaningful" names to some commits
   - Branches and tags are references too
-    - Creating a branch is a way to "nail down" part of the graph that you want to return to later `[reachability]`
+    - Creating a branch is a way to "nail down" part of the graph that you want to return to later ([reachability][])
 - They facilitate easy git-speak with your friends/colleagues 😜
 - [Internally][ref-internal] just a 40-byte file containing a commit ID
   - They’re specific to a single repository
-  - Remote references point to commits in remote repositories
+  - Remote references are local, remote-tracking references to a commit in a remote repository [^4]
 - There’re many more ways of referring to commits: `man gitrevisions` is your friend

 [ref-internal]: https://git-scm.com/book/en/v2/Git-Internals-Git-References